minkkinen/scenarios-as-reactive-sequences/Causal_mechanisms_What_differentiates_analytic__.md

 \citet{Abbott_1992} writes about *enchainment* rather than causality.
 This means the link in a story from one step to the next.

 Mechanism-based explanations make predicting outcomes problematic \citep{Hedstr_m_2010}.
 Narrative explanation: chain of linked events leading to a conclusion that is not predictable \citep[][289]{Abell_2004}.
-This means that
+This means that scenario analysts need to consider the entire chain rather than jumping to the outcome (a structural description of the future).

 Singular causality: transformative power of human actions.
 Narrative explanation only works with human action (Abell)?